-Irish-authorised (re)insurance undertakings are required to establish and maintain technical provisions in respect of all insurance and reinsurance obligations towards policyholders and beneficiaries of insurance or reinsurance contracts.
-The 2015 Regulations, Solvency II and the Commission Delegated Regulation (EU) 2015/35 (the Delegated Regulations) contain the 'technical provisions' relating to the calculation of reserves to be maintained by (re)insurance undertakings.
+Irish-authorised insurance and reinsurance undertakings are required to establish and maintain technical provisions in respect of all insurance and reinsurance obligations towards policyholders and beneficiaries of insurance or reinsurance contracts.
+The 2015 Regulations, Solvency II and the Commission Delegated Regulation (EU) 2015/35 (the Delegated Regulations) set out the requirements regarding the calculation of reserves to be maintained by insurance and reinsurance undertakings.
 The value of technical provisions is to be calculated as a combination of the best estimate and a risk margin.

-7 Product regulation
+Product regulation

-What are the regulatory requirements with respect to insurance products offered for sale?
+7 What are the regulatory requirements with respect to insurance products offered for sale?
 Are some products regulated by multiple agencies?

-The Consumer Protection Code 2012 (the CPC) applies to all Irishauthorised insurers carrying on insurance business in Ireland with Irish consumers.
+The Consumer Protection Code 2012 (CPC) applies to all Irishauthorised insurers carrying on insurance business in Ireland with Irish consumers.
 Under the CPC, a 'consumer' means either:

-- a person or group of persons, but not an incorporated body with an annual turnover in excess of €3 million in the previous financial year (for the avoidance of doubt, a group of persons includes partnerships and other unincorporated bodies such as clubs, charities and trusts, not consisting entirely of bodies corporate); or - incorporated bodies having an annual turnover of €3 million or less in the previous financial year (provided that such body shall not be a member of a group of companies having a combined turnover greater than the said €3 million); and includes where appropriate, a potential consumer.
+- a person or group of persons, but not an incorporated body, with an annual turnover in excess of €3 million in the previous financial year (a group of persons includes partnerships and other unincorporated bodies such as clubs, charities and trusts, not consisting entirely of bodies corporate); or - incorporated bodies having an annual turnover of €3 million or less in the previous financial year (provided that such body shall not be a member of a group of companies having a combined turnover greater than the said €3 million); and includes where appropriate, a potential consumer.